forefireAPI/forefire/paper/paper.md

 ## Rapid prototyping of new models
 ForeFire implements several standard fire flux and spread rate models, such as Rothermel [@andrews2018] or Balbi [@balbi2009], but also makes it trivial to switch, extend or add to this base with a single `.cpp` using any existing model file as a template.
-Internally data is handled as *layers* that can come from a NumPy array, read from NetCDF or generated on the fly by ForeFire (e.g. slope derived from the elevation layer, fuel loaded as index map with tabulated fuel (with part of [@Scott2005] fuel table already available)).
+Internally data is handled as *layers* that can come from a NumPy array, read from NetCDF or generated on the fly by ForeFire (e.g. slope derived from the elevation layer, fuel loaded as index map with tabulated fuel — with part of [@Scott2005] fuel table already available).
 Developing a Rate Of Spread wildfire model was the original purpose of this simulation code and helped to iterate versions of the Balbi Rate Of Spread formulation on case studies in [@balbi2009] and [@santoni2011].
 It also served to implement various heat and chemical species flux models used for volcanic eruption in [@filippi2021], plume chemistry [@strada2012] or industrial fires in [@baggio2022].
 In addition, the code includes a generic `ANNPropagationModel`, which implements a feedforward artificial neural network (ANN) that expects a pre-trained graph file.

 ## Batch simulations with the ForeFire scripting